nicozanf/py4web-doc/docs/chapter-14.rst

    from yatl helpers import A

    columns = [
-      db.company.id,
-      db.company.name,
+      db.person.id,
+      db.person.superhero,
+      db.person.name,
+      db.person.job,
-      Column("Web Site", lambda row: f"https://{row.name}.com"),
+      Column("Web Site", lambda row: f"https://{row.superhero}.com"),
-      Column("Go To", lambda row: A("link", _href=f"https://{row.name}.com"))
+      Column("Go To", lambda row: A("link", _href=f"https://{row.superhero}.com"))
    ]

    grid = Grid(... columns=columns ...)

-Notice in this example the first two columns are regular fields, The third column has a header "Web Site" and consists of URL strings generated from the rows.
+Notice in this example the first columns are regular fields, The fifth column has a header "Web Site" and consists of URL strings generated from the rows.
-The fourth column has a header "Go To" and generates actual clickable links using the ``A`` helper.
+The last column has a header "Go To" and generates actual clickable links using the ``A`` helper.

 Using templates